EmanUnion - Religious Knowledge

 1. Vishnu β The sex addict

-2. Vishnu became lusty after seeing Padmavati (Daughter of King Akasa)
+2. Vishnu became Passiony after seeing Padmavati (Daughter of King Akasa)

 3. Vishnu exchanged his wives with Brahma and Shiva